gimi-q/arrayUtils/README.md

 # ArrayUtiils
 ### Description
 A small utility package to flatten an arbitrarily nested array of values whilst gracefully handling strange or invalid inputs.
+##### Assumptions:
+  - There will be an unknown number of dimensions to the array.
+  - Any type of value is permitted as an item inside the nested arrays.

 ### Requirements
 [Node.js](https://nodejs.org/)

 [NPM](https://www.npmjs.com/get-npm)
 ### Installation
 ```